drostron/slamdata-docs/source/helpful-tips.rst

 .. figure:: images/white-logo.png
    :alt: SlamData Logo

-.. warning:: Version 4 Documentation Updates

-  We are currently updating all of our documentation from Version 3 to Version 4.
-In the meantime, the document below still represents Version 3.
-This notice will be removed when this document has been updated.
-Thank you!

 Helpful Tips
 ============

 This Helpful Tips document provides SQL² snippets that may not otherwise be covered in the other guides.

-For information on how to use SlamData from a user perspective see the `SlamData Administration Guide <administration-guide.html>`__

-For information on how to use SlamData from a user perspective see the `SlamData Users Guide <users-guide.html>`__  (not implemented yet)

 Examples in this guide will show the SQL² query as well as the generated MongoDB query directly below it for reference.